Brand: Mobile Fidelity

 Description

-Blockbuster 1977 Debut Packed With Anthemic Classic Rock Hits and Heroic Guitar Riffs
+Foreigner's Blockbuster 1977 Self-Titled Debut Is Packed With Anthemic Classic Rock Hits and Heroic Guitar Riffs

-Feels Like the First Time: You've Never Heard Foreigner Sound So Immediate, Detailed, Warm, and Dynamic
+Feels Like the First Time: Hear Foreigner Sound Incredibly Immediate, Detailed, Warm, and Dynamic on Mobile Fidelity's Numbered-Edition Hybrid SACD

 Blissful feelings arise at the mere mention of 70s arena rock.
 It gives listeners the permission to have fun, sing along to aircraft-hangar-size choruses, play air guitar solos, forget about any troubles, recall the experience of a first kiss, and quite simply, rock out.
 Few albums better instill these pleasures than Foreigner’s 1977 self-titled debut album, a five-times platinum blockbuster chock full of salacious riffs, soaring vocals, edgy beats, and lyrics that practically demand to be shouted.
 This is what rock n’ roll dreams are made of.